 ALSO READLocomotive of Hyderabad Express derails, no injuries reported Schoolboys ride to Hyderabad on scooter with Rs 1.6 lakh Hyderabad: 2 swine flu deaths at state-run hospital this week Charred body of tourist from Hyderabad found in a HP cave Hyderabad to host knowledge & tech meet on fisheries in March

+Until then, the student community needs to avoid blatant breaking of rules and respect common residential and study spaces that belong to all students and other sections of the University community," the release added.
 While three out of the ten students who were found guilty of grave charges were suspended for two years from academic programmes and hostel, seven students found guilty for indulging in related acts of stopping the wardens and security staff from discharging their duties have been suspended for six months from academic programmes and hostel, it said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)